mikaelpatel/Arduino-SPI/README.md

 # Arduino-SPI

-The Serial Peripheral Interface library is an abstract interface for SPI hardware and software implementation, and device driver support.
+The Serial Peripheral Interface library is an abstract interface for bus managers and device driver support.

 The library contains bus manager implementations for hardware resources (SPI and USI) and software using Ardino-GPIO.